-Have you decided to buy a smart watch phone wearable but not quite sure what you should be looking for?
-Smart watches are increasing in popularity and most major electronic manufacturers are designing and churning out their own variations.
+Have you decided to buy a smartwatch phone wearable but not quite sure what you should be looking for?
+Smartwatches are increasing in popularity and most major electronic manufacturers are designing and churning out their own variations.
 These little wearable gadgets are stylish and remarkable at the amount of technology that’s packed in such a tiny space.

-I find them to be convenient and, in some cases, eliminate the need to reach out for my phone to perform a basic task like reading a text message.
+These trendy gadgets are convenient and, in some cases, eliminate the need to reach out for my phone to perform a basic task like reading a text message.

 On top of carrying out basic tasks like calculating figures, creating to-do lists, translating, they have been modified a great deal and are capable of independently running their own mobile operating systems using an ever-growing selection of apps.

 Smartwatches are like ‘beefed-up’ PDA devices with much more advanced features such as playing audio files, reading emails, providing route directions, taking and receiving calls or even making payments when out shopping instead of using your credit card.
 They are also a great device to stay up-to-date with your social networks.
-I’m already sold just on the above features but lets delve a little deeper into some of the other great ways you can use your smartwatch.
+I’m already sold just on the above features but let’s delve a little deeper into some of the other great ways you can use your smartwatch.